noodlecollie/wzl-musicmgr/docs/conventions.md

 Memory cues earlier in a track will usually be used as "mix in" points for that track.
 Memory cues later in the track will usually be used as "mix out" points.
 A countdown of the number of bars to the next memory cue can be shown alongside the waveform, to assess how much of the track is left until a crossover should occur.

+## Memory Cue Colours

+Memory cues can be assigned colours in Rekordbox by clicking the empty space to the left of their entry in the memory cue table.
+These colours are reflected on the CDJ screen.

+Memory cue colours should be assigned to indicate the following:

+* <span style="background-color: #ff0000">__</span> **Red:** Default.
+No specific meaning.
+* <span style="background-color: #fcb10f">__</span> **Orange:** The number of bars between this memory cue and the next is not nicely divisible into one or more phrases.
+Be careful when mixing in or out here, as the phrases will likely not line up.

 # Hot Cues

 The primary use of CDJ hot cues should be to indicate positions where a mix of a new track should begin.
 They should establish sections of "runway", usually one or two phrases, leading up to a memory cue.